f5se/bigip-gatewayapi-docs/docs/quick-start/index.md

 **Note:** bigip-kubernetes-gateway controller will automatically use the current context in your kubeconfig file (i.e. whatever cluster `kubectl cluster-info` shows).
 If the controller runs in In-Cluster mode, it will depends on the serviceaccount and role/role-binding described in [installation](./installation.md).

-## Kubernetes Setup
+## Kubernetes Setup For Gateway API Integration

 After you have a K8s cluster, we need to configure it for different CNI types to make sure connection between BIG-IP and kubernetes cluster is OK.

 **Note:**

-*We need to configure both sides of BIG-IPs and the Kubernetes cluster.*

-*While, The BIG-IP side is configured by controller itself automatically.*
+*To enable Gateway API integration via BIG-IP, actually, we need to configure both sides of BIG-IPs and the Kubernetes cluster, however, the BIG-IP side is configured by controller itself automatically when the controller is started.*

-*Here, we only need to configure Kubernetes side manually.*
+*Here, we only need to configure Kubernetes side manually.
+For different CNIs, we have different configuration steps as following.*

 ### In Flannel mode

-We need to create a BIG-IP virtual node to connect the BIG-IP node to your Kubernetes cluster flannel network.
+In flannel network mode, we need to create a BIG-IP virtual node to connect the BIG-IP node to the Kubernetes.

 Use the following yaml configuration file bigip1.yaml: